Learning High-Order Relationships of Brain Regions: Problem Definition Notations

 \section{Problem Definition \& Notations}

-\paragraph{Input} We consider ABCD, which is a widely used benchmark in fMRI studies (\ref{par:dataset}).
-This dataset is a collection of instances, where each instance corresponds to an individual human subject.
-An instance is represented by the pair $(X, Y)$. $X \in \mathbb{R}^{N \times d}$ represents the features for each subject, where $N$ is the number of brain regions and $d$ is the number of feature dimensions.
-The features are obtained by connectivity, consistent with previous works (\ref{par:prepocessing}). $Y \in \mathbb{R}$ denotes the prediction target, such as fluid intelligence.
-Section \ref{sec:experiments} elaborates more details about datasets and preprocessing procedures.
-For how to obtain features of regions from raw data, see Paragraph \ref{par:prepocessing} for more details.
+\paragraph{Input} Our dataset is a collection of human subject's features and their phenotypic outcomes, which is represented by the pair $(X, Y)$ for each subject. $X \in \mathbb{R}^{N \times d}$ represents the features for each subject, where $N$ is the number of brain regions and $d$ is the feature size.
+Consistent with previous works \citep{kan2022brain,li2021braingnn}, the features are Pearson correlations derived from fMRI time series. $Y \in \mathbb{R}$ denotes the phenotypic outcome, such as the intelligent quotient.
+Section \ref{sec:experiments} and Appendix \ref{app:dataset} will elaborate more details about datasets and preprocessing procedures.

 \paragraph{Goal} Based on the input $X$, \mname{} aims to learn a weighted hypergraph of the brain, where regions are nodes.
 To achieve this, \mname{} identifies a collection of hyperedges $H = (\boldsymbol{h}^1, \boldsymbol{h}^2, \cdots, \boldsymbol{h}^K)$, and assigns weights $\boldsymbol{w} = [w^1, w^2, \cdots, w^K]^T$ for all hyperedges.
-These hyperedges and their weights, which represent strengths of hyperedges, are expected to be the most informative (i.e. relevant to the target $Y$) yet the least redundant.
+These hyperedges and their weights, which represent strengths of hyperedges, are expected to be the most informative towards $Y$ yet the least redundant.

-\paragraph{Representation of hyperedges} As mentioned before, we use $H$ to denote the collection of hyperedge structures and $\boldsymbol{h}^k$ to denote the $k$-th hyperedge.
+\paragraph{Representation of Hyperedges} As mentioned before, we use $H$ to denote the collection of hyperedge structures and $\boldsymbol{h}^k$ to denote the $k$-th hyperedge.
 To associate hyperedges with node memberships, we use the following representation for a hyperedge: